HubRise/website/content/apps/uber-eats/en/connect-hubrise.md

 ## 2. Configure Your Preferences

-After connecting the bridge, you need to configure a few parameters on the **Configuration** page to send orders correctly to your EPOS.
+After connecting the bridge, configure the parameters on the **Configuration** page for correct order transmission to your EPOS.

+Some options (for example, status mappings and catalog variants) are visible in the bridge.
+Other parameters, such as _RD-Optional_, _Auto-Cancel_ and _Acceptance mode_, can only be changed through the HubRise support team.
+For the complete list, see [Default integration settings](/apps/uber-eats/faqs/default-integration-settings).

 For more information about the configuration page and how to navigate to it, see [Configuration page](/apps/uber-eats/user-interface#configuration).
 For details on how to configure the parameters of the Uber Eats Bridge, see [Configuration](/apps/uber-eats/configuration).